redhat-developer/rpm-packaging-guide/source/general-background.rst

 Packaging system to actually perform the *build*).
-Where as Byte Compiled programming languages will perform a build task that will "compile" or "translate" the code from the programming language source that is human readable to an intermediate representation of the program that is more effecient for the programming language interpreter to execute.
+Where as Byte Compiled programming languages will perform a build task that will "compile" or "translate" the code from the programming language source that is human readable to an intermediate representation of the program that is more efficient for the programming language interpreter to execute.

 Software written entirely in programming languages such as `bash`_ shell script